reimon08/osTicket-post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.
+If you haven't done the pre-installation, go ahead and do that first.<br />

-Assuming

 <h2>Environments and Technologies Used</h2>